ballerina-guides/integration-tutorials/transform-message-formats/README.md

 > **Note** The argument passed to the `new` expression (`hospitalServiceUrl`) is the URL of the backend hospital service.
 >
-> Here, a separate function is used to initialize the clients to aid with testing.
-Alternatively, the `new` expression can be used directly to initialize the clients.
+> Here, a separate function is used to initialize the client to aid with testing.
+Alternatively, the `new` expression can be used directly to initialize the client.
 >
 > ```ballerina
 > final http:Client hospitalServiceEP = new (hospitalServiceUrl);
 >```

-5. Use the data-mapper to define the `transform` function which transform the payload from `HealthcareReservation` to `HospitalReservation`.
+5. Use the data mapper to define the `transform` function which transforms a `HealthcareReservation` record, representing the payload, to a `HospitalReservation` record.

-    Follow the guide shown below to create the `transform` function.

     ![Data mapper guide](./resources/tutorial_transform_message_formats_data_mapper_guide.gif)